 The world we live in could be geared much better for people with dementia.
 That’s where your business or organisation can help – no matter how big or small it is.

 Understand Together is strongly committed to establishing partnerships with organisations and businesses.
-This can be at national or local level.
+This can be at a national or local level.
 As these partnerships grow and develop, it will make a big difference to the daily lives of people with dementia living in the community.
 It is estimated that every second person knows someone with dementia so chances are that many people working in your organisation will have direct experience of dementia.

 You can also help your customers with dementia by making some small changes in the workplace.
 This might involve changing signs, talking to them in a different way or giving a little extra assistance when it is needed.